Sean Desai

-Sean Desai (born April 21, 1983) is an American football coach who is the defensive coordinator for the Philadelphia Eagles of the National Football League (NFL).
+Sean Desai (born April 21, 1983) is an American football coach who is a senior defensive assistant for the Cincinnati Bengals of the National Football League (NFL).
 He is the first NFL coordinator of Indian descent.
-He previously served as the associate head coach and defensive assistant for the Seattle Seahawks and also previously served as an assistant coach for the Chicago Bears, Boston College, University of Miami and Temple University.
+He previously served as the defensive coordinator for the Philadelphia Eagles, as well as an assistant coach for the Chicago Bears, Seattle Seahawks, Boston College, University of Miami and Temple University.